mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-single-sign-on.md

 {{< figure src="/attachments/developerportal/deploy/sap-single-sign-on/go-back.png" >}}

-This error occures when you work with SAP environments from within the Mendix Developer Portal.
+This error occurs when you work with SAP environments from within the Mendix Developer Portal.
 As described on the error page, it occurs when you use different usernames for signing in to Mendix platform and SAP region which you are working on.

 Click **Go back to where you originally came from**, and you will see another error message.
 Click **OK** to clear it.